BurntSushi/blog/content/post/unwrap.md

 it's desirable for failed allocations to panic and not abort.)
 Does this mean one should be more cautious about allocations too?

-The obvious hole here is, well, don't let perfect be the enemy of the good.
+The obvious hole in my argument is "don't let perfect be the enemy of the good."
 Just because we can't or won't lint against every other thing that can panic, that doesn't mean we shouldn't try to improve the situation by linting against `unwrap()`.
-But I would argue that things like slice index syntax are common enough that banning `unwrap()` won't make an appreciable difference.
+But I would argue that things like slice index syntax and arithmetic operators are common enough that banning `unwrap()` won't make an appreciable difference.

-Fourthly and finally, banning `unwrap()` gives some non-zero probability to the possibility that folks will just start writing `expect("")` instead.
+Fourthly and finally, banning `unwrap()` gives some non-zero probability to the possibility that folks will start writing `expect("")` instead.
 Or `expect("no panic")` if `expect("")` is banned.
 I'm sure most folks are familiar with lints that inspire that sort of behavior.
-How many times have you seen a comment for a function `frob_quux` that said "This frob's quux."
+How many times have you seen a comment for a function `frob_quux` that said "This frob's quux"?
 That comment is probably only there because a lint told the programmer to put it there.

 But as I said, I understand reasonable people can disagree here.
 I do not have a bullet proof argument against linting `unwrap()`.
 I just happen to think the juice isn't worth the squeeze.

-## Closing thoughts
+## Why are panics so great?

-Panics are one of the great things about Rust.
-They are the singular reason why bugs often don't require running Rust programs in a debugger.
+Panics are the singular reason why bugs often don't require running Rust programs in a debugger.
 Why?
-Because a lot of bugs result in a panic and because panics give you stack traces and line numbers, one of the most important things (but not the only thing) that a debugger gives you.
+Because a lot of bugs result in a panic and because panics give stack traces and line numbers, one of the most important things (but not the only thing) that a debugger provides.
 Their greatness extends beyond that.
-If a Rust program panics in the hands of an end user, they can hand you that panic and can probably stomach setting `RUST_BACKTRACE=1` to get a full stack trace.
+If a Rust program panics in the hands of an end user, they can share that panic message and can probably stomach setting `RUST_BACKTRACE=1` to get a full stack trace.
 That's an easy thing to do and is especially useful in contexts where a reproduction is difficult to obtain.

-Because panics are so useful, it makes sense to use them to your advantage where you can:
+Because panics are so useful, it makes sense to use them wherever possible:

 * Use `assert!` (and related macros) to aggressively check preconditions and runtime invariants.
 When checking preconditions, make sure the panic message